Dart Language

 }

-Here is another implementation that creates an instance right at the class declaration:
+In this post, there is another implementation that creates an instance right at the class declaration:

 class Singleton {